Sinbad: Legend of the Seven Seas: Development

 Shortly after co-writing Aladdin (1992) for Disney, screenwriters Ted Elliott and Terry Rossio came up with the idea of adapting the story of Sinbad the Sailor in the vein of the story of Damon and Pythias before settling on a love triangle.
 They wrote a treatment inspired by screwball romantic comedy films with Sinbad as a reserved apprentice cartographer who joins Peri, a free-spirited female smuggler, on an adventure and falls in love.
 The story was based largely on the Simbad comic book written and illustrated by Elena Poirier (1949–1956).
 In July 1992, Disney had announced they were adapting the story into a potential animated feature.
 The project was cancelled in 1993.

 In 1994, Jeffrey Katzenberg had left Disney and co-founded DreamWorks SKG with Steven Spielberg and David Geffen.
 When The Prince of Egypt (1998) was in production, Katzenberg decided to restart some ideas that Disney had cancelled.
 Tim Johnson, who had directed Antz (1998), intended to direct his follow-up CGI animated film Tusker.
 Three years later, Shrek (2001) was released and because of the film's success, Katzenberg sat down with Johnson and proposed a more irreverent comedic approach to the project.
 Johnson explained, "There was so much success with this outrageous comedy [Shrek] that he didn't feel it was the right time to make a drama.
 So, Tusker got shelved."
 Johnson was later recruited to direct Sinbad and was teamed with Patrick Gilmore, a first-time director.
-Reflecting on the experience, Johnson acknowledged the film "was a personal struggle" for him; he explained: "Making it was a joy.
+Reflecting on the experience, Johnson stated the film "was a personal struggle" for him; he explained: "Making it was a joy.
 But it was a dramatic action adventure, and honestly, that's not where my instincts, sense of humor, and strengths are."

 Shortly after writing the screenplay for Gladiator (2000), John Logan was approached by Katzenberg to write the script for an animated film.
 When he was offered the story of Sinbad, Logan researched the multiple tales of the character before settling on depicting the Greek and Roman versions.
 He described his first draft script as "very complex, the relationships were very adult.
 It was too intense in terms of the drama for the audience that this movie was aimed at."